Franchise Disclosure Document

 Who Should Request This

-• You've read our worldview and it aligns with yours
+• You've read our worldview and it aligns with yours.

-• You're ready to commit 10+ years to owning a neighborhood farm
+• You're ready to commit 10+ years to owning a neighborhood farm.

-• You're prepared to review legal and financial details
+• You're prepared to review legal and financial details with your own advisors.

-• You want to make an informed decision based on facts, not assumptions
+• You want to make an informed decision based on facts, not assumptions.

-• You haven't read the "Before You Apply" page
+• You haven't read "Before You Apply."

-• You're not ready to have serious financial conversations
+• You're not ready to have serious financial conversations.

 We provide the FDD to qualified candidates only.
 This protects both of us.

-Request the Franchise Disclosure Document (FDD)
+Request the Franchise Disclosure Document

 The FDD is a legal document.
 Take your time.
 Ask questions.
 This is a 10-year commitment, not a 90-day trial.
-Complete this form and we'll send you the Franchise Disclosure Document.

 The FDD is provided at no cost to qualified candidates.

-• A: Yes.
-We encourage you to have legal and financial advisors review it.
+Q: Can I share the FDD with my lawyer or accountant?
+Yes.
+We encourage you to have qualified legal and financial advisors review it.

 Frequently Asked Questions